configcat/docs/website/docs/sdk-reference/go.md

 ```

 :::caution
-We strongly recommend you to use the *ConfigCat Client* as a Singleton object in your application
+We strongly recommend you to use the *ConfigCat Client* as a Singleton object in your application.
+If you want to use multiple SDK Keys in the same application, create only one *ConfigCat Client* per SDK Key.
 :::

 ## Anatomy of `Get[TYPE]Value()`